Who was John Locke?

 Locke’s mother and father were both Puritans; his mother ran the household while his father worked as a lawyer.
-Locke went to college at Oxford, though he didn’t like it much.
+Because he was a man, Locke was able to go to college at Oxford, though he didn’t like it much.
 He studied medicine and became a respected doctor.
-Though he had a romance with another philosopher Damaris Masham, Locke never got married or had any kids.
+Though he had a romantic partner, the philosopher Damaris Masham, Locke never got married or had any kids.

 Even though Locke was all about freedom for English men, he didn’t see any problem with forcing African men to work as slaves in the tobacco fields of the Carolinas.
+He didn’t care that the money that supported his work as a philosopher came from their hard work.
 Even though Locke worked with Masham, he didn’t think the question of where women fit into society was important enough to worry about, either.